z-------------/Abungo/README.md

 ### Running

-`cd` to the directory in which you put Abungo and do `foreman start`.
+`cd` to the directory in which you put Abungo and do `node server.js`.

+You can also start it with something like [Foreman](https://github.com/ddollar/foreman) if you want to be able to set the `PORT` and other environment variables (not as useful in v1 as it used to be).

 ---